-In order to avoid wasting available bandwidth, CMF adds a second stage of matching to allow the address cells with negative available credit to be transmitted.
+As discussed earlier, in order to avoid wasting available bandwidth, CMF adds a second stage of matching to allow the address cells with negative available credit to be transmitted.

-Fig.7 gives the actually obtained bandwidth of each input port with only the first stage of matching, under the same configuration as above.
-We can see that the bandwidth consumed by each input port is still roughly proportional to its reservation, which means the fairness mechanism is still effective.
-However, the available bandwidth of the output port is not guaranteed to be fully utilized, and each input port may get much less bandwidth comparing with the situations in Fig.4.
-The results show that the second stage of matching successfully increases the maximum throughput of the algorithm, and also does not affect the original fairness performance.
+Fig. 8 gives the actually obtained bandwidth of each input port with only the first stage of matching, under the same configuration as above.
+We can see that the bandwidth consumed by each input port is still roughly proportional to its reservation, which means that the fairness mechanism is still effective.
+However, the available bandwidth of the output port is not guaranteed to be fully utilized, and each input port may receive much less bandwidth comparing with the situations in Fig. 5.
+The results show that the second stage of matching indeed increases the maximum throughput of the algorithm, and in the meanwhile does not affect the original fairness performance.